Greater Manchester Police: Serious Crime Division

 The SCD is a unit of GMP responsible for dealing with serious crimes and providing protection for vulnerable people.

 Counter-terrorism

 The GMP Counter Terrorism Unit was formed in April 2007 to prevent the spread of terrorism.
 The city has experienced incidents with the intention to spread terror, such as the 1996 Manchester Bombing and the Manchester Arena bombing.
 Most recently, the unit helped thwart the 2009 plot to launch terror attacks on the Trafford Centre, Arndale Centre and nearby St Ann's Square.

 Tactical Firearms Unit

 Officers of the GMP, as in the rest of Great Britain, do not routinely carry firearms.
 Instead, the GMP maintains a firearms unit to provide them with a capability to deal with armed criminals.
 The Greater Manchester Police, Tactical Firearms Unit maintains Armed Response Vehicles, which transport armed officers to the scene.

-Dog Unit

-In 2003, GMP had over 110 dogs.
-However, this has recently been reduced to only 35 dogs across the force, leaving many areas without a single dog available.
-The dogs are involved in important operational duties such as tracking, building searches, and other criminal work across Greater Manchester.

 Mounted Unit

 The GMP maintains a mounted policing capability.
 The mounted officers are employed to target crime hotspots and are also seen at many events including demonstrations and the region's football matches.
 Horses are also used to search inaccessible areas for missing or wanted people.
 The unit is made up of a team of specialist police officers, skilled grooms and trainers, and 35 horses.
 The mounted unit is based at Hough End, in Chorlton, and uses horseboxes to transport the horses for duties around Greater Manchester.